-Since its advent as a scientific discipline, a lot of scientists have contributed for its advancement and development, be it voluntarily or by serendipity.
-With that, names of significant discoverers come to mind, along with their great contributions on specific fields of biology.
+Since its advent as a scientific discipline, many scientists have contributed to its advancement and development, voluntarily or by serendipity.
+With that, names of significant discoverers come to mind, along with their great contributions to specific fields of biology.

-In this post, we have explored the names of the founding scientists or the so-called “Fathers” in the field of biology and the corresponding scientific contributions they’ve made that will be remembered forever.
+On this page, we have explored the names of the founding scientists or the so-called “Fathers” in the field of biology and the corresponding scientific contributions they’ve made that will be remembered forever.

 Table of Contents

 - Father of Cytology | Robert Hooke

 - Father of Ecology | G. Evelyn Hutchinson